 Further, the nurseries have become a source of income for community people.
 Similarly, the project contributes significantly to reducing carbon emissions, providing fresh air, and overall ecological balance.

 10. Congo Basin Rainforest Project – Democratic Republic of Congo

 The support for the project of Congo basin rainforest gives you the reduction of carbon emission by contributing healthier environment.

 The Congo basin forest is located in Central Africa, covering an area of 180 million hectares.
 The project area is home to many wildlife species.

 This project helps in community development, economic support, and forest protection and restoration.
 This project protects 740,000 acres of tropical forest, reducing carbon emission by 100 million tons over 30 years.

 The Congo basin project is an environmentally friendly project which protects endangered forest animals and supports the forest communities’ ethical, spiritual and traditional values.
-Your presence in supporting this project can contribute to sustainable development.

 The successful restoration of forest project provides a wide range of uses not only to restore the forest quantity and quality, but it also helps provide food security, employment opportunity, and uplifting the lifestyle of local community people.